BowinYem/Game/Game/Overview.md

 TODO / IDEAS:

+- Memory violation discovered with pools.
+To reproduce just click x.
+The issue goes away if we take out the pools in GameSystems

 - Collision Implementation TO DO:
     - For entities, make it so that the position isn't centered on the sprite anymore.
         - Make a centered position member that you use to calculate trajectories